How To Sell A House As-Is In California hero Los Angeles

 In the California real estate market, these are some ways to market a home as-is:

-- Online Real Estate Platforms: Sites like Zillow, Redfin, and Realtor.com offer great visibility.
+• Online Real Estate Platforms: Sites like Zillow, Redfin, and Realtor.com offer excellent visibility.

-- Social Media: Targeted ads can quickly reach a lot of people on Facebook and Instagram.
+• Social Media: Targeted ads can quickly reach many people on Facebook and Instagram.

 How do you highlight the potential of an as-is property?